Peter Woodcock: Early life

 Slight in build, neat in appearance, eyes bright, and wide open, worried facial expression, sometimes screwing up of eyes, walks briskly and erect, moves rapidly, darts ahead, interested and questioning constantly in conversation ...
 He attributes his wandering to feeling so nervous that he just has to get away.
 In some ways, Peter has little capacity for self-control.
 He appears to act out almost everything he thinks and demonstrates excessive affection for his foster mother.
 Although he verbalizes his resentment for other children, he has never been known to physically attack another child ...
 Peter apparently has no friends.
 He plays occasionally with younger children, managing the play.
 When with children his own age, he is boastful and expresses determinedly ideas which are unacceptable and misunderstood.

 Signs of Woodcock's violent fantasies were present at this time also, seen when a social worker was walking with him at the Canadian National Exhibition and Woodcock muttered, "I wish a bomb would fall on the Exhibition and kill all the children".
 Woodcock was sent to a school for emotionally disturbed children in Kingston, Ontario, and began acting on his strong sexual urges with other children—with Woodcock stating that here he had consensual intercourse with a 12-year-old girl when he was 13.
 When he turned 15, he was discharged from this school and returned to live with his foster parents, but was soon re-enrolled at his original private school, where he again failed to connect with his peers.
 At the age of 16, he left the private school again and was sent to a public high school, where children from the neighborhood instantly recognized him and resumed the bullying; he transferred to a private high school six weeks later.
-While his peers again shunned him, his teachers there remembered him as a very bright student who excelled in science, history, and English, and who frequently scored 100 percent on his tests.
+While his peers again shunned him, his teachers remembered him as a very bright student who excelled in science, history, and English, and who frequently scored 100 percent on his tests.

 Early crimes

 Peter Woodcock's prized possession was a red and white Schwinn bicycle on which he satisfied his continuing compulsion to wander.
-He rode the bike to the far reaches of the city—even during the deep, cold Toronto winters—and evolved a fantasy in which he led a gang of 500 invisible boys on bikes called the 'Winchester Heights Gang'.
+He rode the bike to the far reaches of the city—and evolved a fantasy in which he led a gang of 500 invisible boys on bikes called the 'Winchester Heights Gang'.
 His foster parents were aware of this fantasy and his compulsion to wander, but they were unaware that he had begun travelling around Toronto on his bike and sexually assaulting children.